LucDuponcheelAtGitHub/timeHybrids/README.md

 I hope that this document will, somehow, increase the number of people that read his book.

+The goal of this document is to illustrate the book programmatically.

 ## How to read this document

 This document does not present its content in a linear way.